gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ---
 layout: post
 title: Find Alien Registration Number on your H1b, I140 (with Samples)
-date: 2018-12-1
+date: 2018-12-01
 tags: USCIS Alien Registration Number H1b
 comments: true
-description: Alien Registration Number can be easily found on your H1b, I140, F1, EAD, GC etc. If not, steps to directly ask USCIS.
+description: Alien Registration Number can be easily found on your H1b, I140, F1, EAD, GC etc. If not, you can also directly ask USCIS.
 ---

 Alien registration number is an unique 7-9 digit unique number assigned by USCIS to permanent immigrants of the U.S. It is also commonly referred to as "A-number" (A#) or USCIS number.

 Typically, USCIS assigns a A-number for immigrants applying for permanent residency (green card).
 It is also assigned in other situations like at the time of applying for employment authorization document (EAD).
-A-number is unique to an individual and is it constant throughout the lifetime of the immigrant.
-Hence, it's almost like a social security number for immigration.
-USCIS archives all the immigration applications, documents identified by the A-number and the same can be obtained by filing a USCIS FOIA through the A-number.
+A-number is unique to an individual, hence, it's almost like a social security number for immigration.
+USCIS archives all the immigration applications and documents identified by the A-number of the individual.
+And the same can be obtained by filing a USCIS FOIA through the A-number.

-Example A-numbers look like,
-000-000-773

 ## How do I find my alien registration number?

-If you think you have a Alien registration number, you can obtain from your immigration documents like Green card, EAD etc. If you don't have any of them then you can directly ask USCIS.
+If you think you have a Alien registration number, you can obtain from your immigration documents like H1b, I140, Green card, EAD etc. If you don't have any of them then you can directly ask USCIS.

 ## H1b, I140 (Form I-797) Approval notices